Fugly (film): Plot

-Dev, Devi, Gaurav and Aditya are close friends.
+Dev Majumdar, Devika Sharma, Gaurav Singh Ahlawat and Aditya Gupta are close friends.
 Gaurav is the son of the CM of Haryana, but is uninterested in his family's politics and is the only educated person in his family.
 Gaurav is kind-hearted, but always high on adrenaline because of his influential father.
 He has a knack for getting into trouble with the police because of this attitude, but the police tend to ignore his pranks.

-A local grocer, Nunu, has an evil eye on Devi and one day he gropes her in his shop.
+A local grocer, Nunu, has an evil eye on Devika and one day he gropes her in his shop.
 The four of them decide to teach him a lesson.
 At night, they decide to break into his shop and thrash him warning him not to see her again.
-Although outnumbered and in a bad state, Nunu asks them to leave Devi behind for him.
+Although outnumbered and in a bad state, Nunu asks them to leave Devika behind for him.
 Dev is very angry and decides to teach him a lesson.

 They put him in their car's trunk and drive him to an isolated location.
 They are intercepted by Inspector R.S.
 Chautala who is patrolling the highway.
 Gaurav, as usual, tries to act smart and gets involved in a scuffle with Chautala.
 This enrages him and he suspects foul play.
 When he checks the car he discovers Nunu inside the trunk.
 Chautala kills Nunu in order to frame them in his murder case.
 In the morning, after a severe threat he puts up a demand for Rs.
 6.1 million in ransom money, which they have to arrange in 24 hours.

 Gaurav is afraid to tell his father about the incident because he was actually involved in Nunu's kidnapping since this would cost his father his CM chair.
 Somehow they are able to arrange 2.4 million.